fairscript/interact/Roadmap.md

 # Roadmap

-## v0.6.4
+## v0.6.5
-- Unify predicate parsing in queries and subqueries
+- Remove the dependency on get-parameter-names

 ## v0.7
 - ORM for SQLite